FRIENDS OF THE GENESEE VALLEY GREENWAY, INC.

 Article IV – MEMBERSHIP

-Any person who supports the mission of the Friends may apply for membership to the Membership Chair.
-A person who pays an amount determined by the Board of Directors in support of the Friends activities shall be a member of the Friends for one year.
-Corporations, joint stock associations, unincorporated associations and partnerships may be members of the Friends and the term "person" wherever used in these by-laws shall be deemed to include any organization as well as individuals.
+Section 1.
+Qualifications: Any person who supports the mission of the Friends may apply for membership.
+A person who pays the amount determined by the Board of Directors in support of the Friends activities shall be a member of the Friends for one year.
+Corporations, joint stock associations, unincorporated associations and partnerships may be members of the Friends and the term “person” wherever used in these by-laws shall be deemed to include any organization as well as individuals.

-The Board may establish classes of membership in recognition of varying degrees of interest and contribution to the purposes of the Friends and may prescribe the qualifications for membership in each class and may accord privileges attendant upon such membership.
+Section 2 – Classes Of Membership: The Board may establish classes of membership in recognition of varying degrees of interest and contribution to the purposes of the Friends and may prescribe the qualifications for membership in each class and may accord privileges attendant upon the membership.

-A member may voluntarily resign, a membership shall terminate for non-payment of dues or debt, or a membership may be terminatedfor cause.
-(See Article IX, Section 2)
+Section 4 – Termination of Membership: A member may voluntarily resign, a membership shall terminate for non-payment of dues or debt, or a membership may be terminated for cause.
+(See Article IVX, Section 2.b)

-The Board of Directors, hereafter known as the Board, shall consist of six (6) members elected at-large and local committee chairs, elected as described in Article lX Section 8.
-The Directors shall be members of the Friends as described in Article lV and shall have full voting privileges.
+Section I – Directors: The Board of Directors, hereafter known as the Board, shall be members of the Friends as described in Article IV and shall have full voting privileges.
+The Board shall consist of from 8 to 15 members elected as described in Article IX

-At-large members of the Board shall serve a term of two (2) years, commencing January 1 after being elected to the Board.
-Local Chairs shall serve a term of one (1) year commencing January 1.
+Section 2 – Terms: Members of the Board shall serve a term of two (2) three (3) years, commencing January 1 after being elected to the Board, and may be re-elected to the Board in subseqent elections.

-The Board has all those powers granted by these by-laws, and also general authority not inconsistent herewith to formulate the program and administer the affairs of the Friends.
+Section 4 – Authority: The Board has all those powers granted by these by-laws., and also general authority not inconsistent herewith to formulate the program and administer the affairs of the Friends.

-The President shall preside at all meetings of the Friends and the Board.
+Section 5 – Structure: The President shall preside at all meetings of the Friends and the Board.
 In the absence of the President, or his/her inability to act, his/her duties shall be performed by the Vice President.
-In the event that neither can perform, the Board shall appoint a President Pro Tempore.
+In the event tht neither can perform, the Board shall appoint a President Pro Tempore.

 Article VI – EXECUTIVE OFFICERS

-The executive officers of the Friends shall be President, Vice President, Secretary and Treasurer.
-These officers shall be members of the Board elected to these positions for one-year terms.
-Effective in 2000 the executive officers shall be elected by the Board.
+Section 1 – The Executive Officers of the Friends shall be President, Vice President, Secretary and Treasurer.
+These officers shall be Independent Directors of the Board elected to these positions for one-year

 Article VII – EXECUTIVE DIRECTOR

-The Executive Director shall be appointed by a majority vote of the entire Board of Directors.
+Section 2 – The Executive Director shall be appointed by a majority two-thirds vote of the entire Board.

-The Executive Director may receive monetary compensation for performance of the duties and responsibilities contained in the job description approved by the Board of Directors.
-Any compensation will be defined by a written contract between the Board and the Executive Director.
+Section 3 – The Executive Director may receive monetary compensation for performance of the duties and responsibilities contained in the job description approved by the Board of Directors.
+Any compensation will be defined by a written contract between the Board and Executive Director.

 Article VIII – DUTIES AND RESPONSIBILITIES